benjaminbolbrinker/pyiets/README.rst

    ./install

+The full documentation can be found under https://www.chemie.uni-hamburg.de/institute/ac/arbeitsgruppen/herrmann/software.html
-The documentation can be found in `docs`.
-To get a graphical version of the documentation type:
+The source files of the documentation can be found in `docs`.
+To build the documentation type:

 .. code-block:: bash